AfonsoAfony/Gerenciamento_de_usuarios/README.md

 _____________
 # **Users Management System**

-### This is a System Mager of Users, that consume an Public API  of users: <https://dummyjson.com/users> to simulate a uso of a private API
+### This is a System Manager of Users, that consume an Public API  of users( <https://dummyjson.com/users> ) to simulate all CRUD in the system with ReactJs

 ### Was created with ReactJs, I also use Tailwinds and Css to design the system.